-Implementation of alternative 4 may have moderate long-term beneficial impacts on visitor opportunity and use.
+Implementation of the Portals alternative may have moderate long-term beneficial impacts on visitor opportunity and use.
 Visitor opportunities and use are expected to improve with the redesign of exhibits at the Museum of Westward Expansion and the Old Courthouse.
-Visitor experiences are expected to improve with the development of barrier-free access to the riverfront and museum including a new entrance on Memorial Drive.
+Visitor experiences are expected to improve with the development of barrierfree access to the riverfront and museum including a new entrance on Memorial Drive.
 Improvements in streetscapes, the introduction of a new transportation system, and a water taxi service are expected to increase connectivity to local neighborhoods in downtown St. Louis and East St. Louis, and have a long-term beneficial impact on visitor opportunities and use.
+There could be short-term adverse impacts due to crowding during peak periods.

 Under the Portals alternative, several changes may occur that would impact the roadway network surrounding the Memorial.
 The most significant impact would be the construction of a three-block, at-grade lid centered on the Old Courthouse over I-70.
 The construction of the lid would have a short-term moderate adverse impact on vehicular traffic on the Interstate, as well as a moderate short-term adverse impact on vehicular traffic on Memorial Drive.
-In the long term, the level of service on Memorial Drive would experience a minor to moderate adverse impact, due to the improved pedestrian connections across Memorial Drive.
+In the long-term, the level of service on Memorial Drive would experience a minor to moderate adverse impact, due to the improved pedestrian connections across Memorial Drive.
 While improving the pedestrian and visitor experience, these changes would lead to increased vehicular delay and lower speeds on Memorial Drive, and this would be considered an adverse impact on traffic flow.
 However, since the visitor experience would be greatly enhanced, these changes would have an overall beneficial impact.